Coder4916/Think-In-Space/README.md

 - The header consists of a website logo which sits on the left hand side of the page, navigation bar and title.
 The nav-bar includes three nav-links on the right hand side that link to each site page.
 The header occupies 100% width of the site.

 - The navigation bar is fully responsive on all device sizes.
-On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a hamburger menu.
+On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.

+- The main logo is not displayed on a small device to create more space for content and features.
+This is done using a CSS Media Query.

-- The Nav-links have a subtle hover state when the user hovers over each link.
+- The Nav-links have a subtle hover state when the user hovers over each link, and includes a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.

 #### 2. **About me page**